poezio/poezio/doc/source/dev/overview.rst

 Commands are quite straightforward: those are methods that take a string as a parameter, and they do stuff.

-From an user point of view, the methods are entered like that:
+From a user point of view, the methods are entered like that:

 .. code-block:: none